gvwilson/sensibleadventures/wrestler/wrestler.md

 "It is not wise to rest the elks without feeding them," he tells Torvane calmly.

-Luft swings roundhouse at the Anuat.
+Luft swings roundhouse at the Nukilik.
 Walker brings his spear up out of the snow and blocks the punch easily, twisting the spear and clubbing Luft in the head.